UberPyro/Prowl-Ideas-Pile/learn-fast/2-costacks.md

 spec blame : 0 | 1 -- 0
 ```
 These types violate the Curry-Howard correspondence for sumtypes: if your input is *either* `0` *or* `1`, the program can't know that it will be just `0` or just `1`!
 The program can't know, but you can.
 These operators are *panicking* -- if they fail, the program exits.

+There are two postfix operators that are particularly useful for eliminating costack branches.
+They are `!` and `!!`.

+- `!` attempts to make the compiler prove that a particular default case is impossible after a sequence of checks, because all possiblities have been checked.
+We can provide examples for this once data is introduced.
+- `!!` is the same as `trust`, and the program will panic on the error case.